 Kent Nagano is renowned for interpretations of clarity, elegance and intelligence.
 He is equally at home in music of the classical, romantic and contemporary eras, introducing concert and opera audiences throughout the world to new and rediscovered music and offering fresh insights into established repertoire.
-In September 2006 he became Music Director of both the Bayerische Staatsoper Munich and Orchestre symphonique de Montréal.
-He is Artistic Advisor of Gothenburg Symphony and will take on the role as their Principal Guest Conductor in September 2013.
-In September 2015 he will take up the position of General Music Director of the Hamburg State Opera and Philharmonic Orchestra.
+Since September 2006 he has been Music Director of the Orchestre symphonique de Montréal, a contract extended until 2020.
+He also became Artistic Advisor and Principal Guest Conductor of Gothenburg Symphony in September 2013.
+In 2015 he will take up the position of General Music Director of the Hamburg State Opera and Philharmonic Orchestra.

-As a much sought after guest conductor Nagano has worked with most of the world’s finest orchestras including the Vienna, Berlin and New York Philharmonics, Chicago Symphony, Dresden Staatskapelle and Leipzig Gewandhaus.
-He has an ongoing relationship with Sony Classical and has also recorded for Erato, Teldec, Pentatone and Deutsche Grammophon as well as Harmonia Mundi, winning Grammy awards for his recordings of Busoni’s Doktor Faust with Opéra National de Lyon, Peter and the Wolf with the Russian National Orchestra and Saariaho’s L’amour de Loin with the Deutsches Symphonieorchester Berlin.
+As a much sought after guest conductor, he has worked with most of the world’s finest orchestras including the Vienna, Berlin and New York Philharmonics, Chicago Symphony, Dresden Staatskapelle and Leipzig Gewandhaus.
+He has an ongoing relationship with Sony Classical and has also recorded for Erato, Teldec, Pentatone and Deutsche Grammophon as well as Harmonia Mundi, winning Grammy awards for his recordings of Busoni’s Doktor Faust with Opéra National de Lyon, Peter and the Wolf with the Russian National Orchestra and Saariaho’s L’Amour de Loin with the Deutsches Symphonieorchester Berlin.

 Kent Nagano on medici.tv